 The foundation of transfer pricing is, of course, the arm’s length principle (ALP), or fair market value.
 In terms of transfer pricing, the ALP mandates that the price charged in a transaction between related parties must be aligned with the price charged in a “comparable” transaction between unrelated parties.

-Proving arm’s length pricing rests almost entirely on a comprehensive and reliable comparability analysis.
+Proving arm’s length pricing rests almost entirely on a comprehensive and reliable comparability analysis, including the application of methods such as the comparable uncontrolled price (CUP) method where appropriate.

 Finding transactions that qualify as comparable is the start of your comparability analysis.
 This requires first and foremost a thorough understanding of your controlled transaction (i.e., the transaction between related parties), which is arrived at by “delineation”—examining the commercial and financial relations between the related parties, as well as the specific features of the controlled transaction.